timsvoice/supplementary-buttons-anki/README.md

 <!-- end formatting buttons -->

 ## Markdown

 You can use Markdown to style your notes.
-Markdown is a text-to-HTML conversion tool, that lets you quicky style your notes.
+Markdown is a text-to-HTML conversion tool that lets you quicky style your notes.
 If you don't know Markdown yet, have a look at [this tutorial](http://markdowntutorial.com/).

+##### Enable Markdown

+(Markdown is disabled by default, because some people want a simpler addon.
+To enable it, go to settings and click the checkbox next to "Markdown".
+Restart Anki to complete the process.)

+##### Using Markdown

 When you click the Markdown button, your Markdown syntax will be translated into HTML and displayed.
 You are now in _Markdown mode_.
 Markdown mode is